16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 However, a conservatory should be carefully specified and positioned to ensure your space doesn't overheat in summer or leak too much heat during the winter months.

-This design from Vale Garden Houses helps to provide the homeowners with valuable extra kitchen storage ideas, a kitchen diner like space and a far closer connection with the garden outside.
+This design from Vale Garden Houses helps to provide the homeowners with valuable extra kitchen storage, a kitchen-diner like space and a far closer connection with the garden outside.

-Of course, when designing your kitchen, you'll also need to take into account what kitchen appliances you'll need to make your kitchen function.
+This will also include choosing the right kitchen appliances you'll need to make your kitchen function.
 However, with these taking up a considerable amount of space, you'll need to buy well.
 Do your research by checking out our guide to the best appliances for small kitchens.

 Sarah is Homebuilding & Renovating’s Assistant Editor and joined the team in 2024.
 An established homes and interiors writer, Sarah has renovated and extended a number of properties, including a listing building and renovation project that featured on Grand Designs.
 Although she said she would never buy a listed property again, she has recently purchased a Grade II listed apartment.
 As it had already been professionally renovated, she has instead set her sights on tackling some changes to improve the building’s energy efficiency, as well as adding some personal touches to the interior.